The Bass

 tweak it

-Change c1 to c2.
-Then c3.
+Change c2 to c3.
+Then c4.
 Each octave doubles the frequency.
-C2 is 65Hz.
 C3 is 131Hz.
-Notice how the higher you go, the less you feel it and the more you hear it.
+C4 is 262Hz.
+The higher you go, the less you feel it and the more you hear it.
+Try c1 if you have headphones or a sub.
+That’s 33Hz.
+Pure floor.

 octaves